Guy-Shaw/rpc-mt/README.md

 Coding style
 ============
 The coding style used for RPC-MT can most briefly be described as Sun cstyle, but with certain changes.

-They are: tabs instead of spaces;
+They are:

+  1. spaces insteaed of tabs;
-4 character indent, instead of 8.
-No cuddling of braces.
+  2. 4 character indent, instead of 8;
+  3. no cuddling of braces.

 Compatibility
 =============